Jadael/TMT/readme.md

 # Stats
 ![Stats](screenshots/stats.png)

 Stats is a statistical function module.
 It computes and outputs various statistical metrics from the signals of a polyphonic input cable.
-Stats is not yet in the VCV Rack Library version of this plugin; check [Releases](https://github.com/Jadael/TMT/releases) to [install the preview](https://vcvrack.com/manual/Installing#Installing-Rack-plugins).

 ## Inputs & Outputs
 - **Toggle Audio Rate**: By default, Stats recalculates every 10ms.
 Toggle this to run at audio rate, which is pretty CPU heavy.